13 Traveller reviews from Holiday Watchdog

 Not a fice stars by any stretch of imagination

+"I spent a week at the Royal Island last month.
+It's not the five stars it pretends to be.
+At the very best, I would rate it as "Club Med improved".
+In other words, to be honest, the Royal Island should advertise itself as a four stars.
 On example : the first time you get to the dining room they "assign" you table and inform you that you'll have to stay at this very same table for the duration of your stay.
 To make the point clear, the waiter puts a ridiculous green card with your name on top of the table...
 Not a single "true five stars" hotel in the world would dare doing something like that..."

-- Travel date: Sat 4th of March 2006
+- Travel date: 4th March 2006

 Travel agents opinion